Why do I always end up in the same place in my relationships?

-If you have ever said any of the above, you are not alone.
+If you have ever said any of the above, you are not on your own.

-It takes courage to recognise that sometimes life becomes too difficult to carry on alone.
+It takes courage to recognise that sometimes life becomes too difficult to bear alone.
 But realising you need help is the right step towards change.

-Be it in a crisis or in any course of your life, if you are struggling with emotional or psychological distress (i.e. depression, anxiety, fear, stress), or if you feel stuck in painful relationships or in patterns that are dragging you down, know that you are not alone and that psychotherapy can help.
+Be it in a crisis or in any course of your life, if you are struggling with emotional difficulties (i.e depression, anxiety, fear, stress), or if you feel stuck in painful relationships or in patterns that are dragging you down, know that you are not alone and that psychotherapy can help.

 Psychotherapy – the next step towards change

-When we go through a painful experience in life we often find ourselves trying to push it away or even to ignore it.
-Most of the time we know when we are doing this, but sometimes we can bury something so deep in the mind that we lose sight of it completely.
+Sometimes in life we can experience something so unbearably difficult that we may find ourselves trying to push it away from our conscious mind.
+Most of the time we know when we are doing this, be it with painful feelings, thoughts or experiences.
+But sometimes we can bury something so deep in the mind that we lose sight of it completely.
 This is why difficult experiences in the past can continue to affect the way we feel and behave in the present.